oschrenk/notes/git-guide.md

 These are references. **References are pointers to commits**.
 There are three kind of references:
 - `local branch references` a local branch reference is a file in your projects `.git/refs/heads` directory containing a 40-byte identifier to the commit the reference points to.
 This is aprt of why branching is "cheap".
 Creating a branch means writing 40 byte to a file.
 Local branch references are specific to a single repository: your local one.
 - `remote branch references` are also specific to a single repository, but one that's been defined as a remote.
-- `tag references` are basically like branch references that never move. **Once you created a tag, it will never change** (unless you `--force` it; wwhich is not a good idea).
+- `tag references` are basically like branch references that never move. **Once you created a tag, it will never change** (unless you `--force` it; which is not a good idea).
 You can use it to mark specific versions.

 We now come to one of the main ideas: